-Africa to recognise sacred sites and communities' role in protecting and governing them.
+To counter external threats, existing conservation legislation, cultural heritage policies, and relevant articles in Ethiopia's 1995 [14] constitution that support SNS need to be enforced.
+However, these mechanisms do not specifically target SNS and are insufficient to ensure their full protection.
+Therefore, a national level policy that addresses SNS is also required.
+This could be modelled upon the national law (Interministerial Order No. 0121) in Benin, which is the first law in Africa to recognise sacred sites and communities' role in protecting and governing them.
 [15] At the regional level, the 'Statement of Common African Customary Laws for the Protection of Sacred Sites' [16] could be utilised.
 This calls for the custodial governance systems of SNS to be recognised and respected and provides other important guidelines.
 International human rights and environmental laws that recognise the value of SNS and the roles of custodians and communities in conservation should be harnessed.
 [17] The internationally recognised UNESCO Biosphere Reserves, which promote reconciling the conservation of biodiversity with its sustainable use, could be employed.
 Indeed, this approach has already been successfully employed in Ethiopia to register and protect the Sheka Sacred Forest.

-Preliminary recommendations from the assessment include a range of initiatives.
+Munamuno Sacred Natural Site, Dinsho-02.
+Drainage of the surrounding wetland area allowed the lower slopes to be ploughed for agriculture.
+Cath Traynor/CIC initiatives.
 First, create a network between the SNS custodians from different communities with guarterly meetings to plan community-led strategies and activities for SNS conservation.
 Additionally, scale-up the assessment to include other kebeles in Dinsho District and the Bale Zone.
 Communities also need financial and technical support to manage SNS, for example, through fencing initiatives and reforestation efforts.
 Finally, advocacy is needed at all levels within the Cultural and Tourism Office, Rural Land Administrative and Environmental Protection Office and the Bale Mountain National Park authorities.
-All of these initiatives will strengthen community conservation and resilience in the area and could benefit from support from outside actors.
+All of these initiatives will strengthen community conservation and resilience in the area and need support from outside actors.